ckeditor/ckeditor5/docs/getting-started/integrations/react.md

 Jest is the default test runner used by many React apps.
 Unfortunately, Jest does not use a real browser.
 Instead, it runs tests in Node.js with the use of JSDOM.
 JSDOM is not a complete DOM implementation and while it is apparently sufficient for standard apps, it is not able to polyfill all the DOM APIs that CKEditor&nbsp;5 requires.

-A better approach to test the component inside a fully-fledged web browser, implementing a complete DOM, is to use [`jest-puppeteer`](https://github.com/smooth-code/jest-puppeteer).

 If this is not possible, you can use the following mock snippet:

 ```jsx